osmo-trx: different output in convolve test between x86 vs neon vs neon-vfpv4

 But looking at the logs posted, some of the deviations seems a bit large, so I'll be checking that first.

-#9 Updated by tnt about 1 year ago
+#9 Updated by tnt over 1 year ago

 - Removed unused / unsupported features from the codebase